 South East Stars home matches will take place at grounds in both counties of Surrey and Kent, while Surrey are regarded as the ‘regional host’.

 The programme is also designed to give professional contracts to up to 40 players outside of those that receive ECB central contracts.
-The first four players to receive professional contracts at South East Stars are Alice Davidson-Richards, Sophia Dunkley, Tash Farrant and Bryony Smith.
+The first five players to receive professional contracts at South East Stars are Aylish Cranstone, Alice Davidson-Richards, Sophia Dunkley, Tash Farrant and Bryony Smith.

-All four players have played international cricket for England.
-Davidson-Richards and Farrant play their county cricket for Kent while Dunkley and Smith are Surrey players.
+Four of the five players have played international cricket for England.
+Davidson-Richards and Farrant play their county cricket for Kent while Cranstone, Dunkley and Smith are Surrey players.

 |Sat||29/05/2021||1 day||Sunrisers||South East Stars||The Cloudfm County Ground||RHFT|